ietf-wg-httpapi/api-catalog/draft-ietf-httpapi-api-catalog-latest.md

 --- abstract

-This document defines the "api-catalog" well-known URI.
+This document defines the "api-catalog" well-known URI and link relation.
 It is intended to facilitate automated discovery and usage of the APIs published by a given organisation or individual.

 --- middle

 # Introduction {#introduction}

 An organisation or individual may publish Application Programming Interfaces (APIs) to encourage requests for interaction from external parties.
 Such APIs must be discovered before they may be used - i.e., the external party needs to know what APIs a given publisher exposes, their purpose, any policies for usage, and the endpoint to interact with each APIs.
-To facilitate automated discovery of this information, and automated usage of the APIs, this document proposes a well-known URI, 'api-catalog', as a location where a Publisher's API endpoints are described in an API catalog document.
+To facilitate automated discovery of this information, and automated usage of the APIs, this document proposes:
+- a well-known URI, 'api-catalog', as a reference to the URI of an API Catalog document describing a Publisher's API endpoints.
+- a link relation, 'api-catalog', of which the target resource is the Publisher's API Catalog document.

 ## Terminology {#terminology}

-* 'Publisher' - an organisation, company or individual that publishes one or more APIs for usage by external third parties.
+- 'Publisher' - an organisation, company or individual that publishes one or more APIs for usage by external third parties.

 ## Goals and non-goals {#goals}